 and consequently, we obtained a linear closed-loop system.
 That is, we have “exactly” linearized the nonlinear system.

-The next task is to find the control system parameters c_{0} and c_{1} that will render the closed-loop system asymptotically stable.
+The next task is to find the control system parameters and that will render the closed-loop system asymptotically stable.
 There are many ways to do that.
 Let us follow a textbook approach that is based on pole placement and computation of the characteristic polynomial.

 The closed loop system can be written in the following form

-where the matrix A is defined by
+where the matrix is defined by

 The characteristic polynomial is given as